erajasekar/lmes-feedback/PITCHME.md

 * Just in case vs Just in time learning *

 #### Give opportunity for students to figure out

 * In videos, introduce the problem and leave some pause to give a chance for students to figure out themselves.
 * Create a teaser video of a problem and show solution in the next video.

 ---

 > LMES already doing great job to help students to learn practical knowledge.
 They have more than 5 lakh followers.
 They work with schools, colleges and conduct workshops.
-I just want to pass this idea of “connecting dots” more important that “collecting dots” for future jobs.
-So when creating content, if LMES can also include problem solving skills or tricks to connect the dots, it can really help create entrepreneurs and scientists.
+I just want to pass on some ideas for content creation.

+So it can benefit lot of students.
+It can really help create entrepreneurs and scientists.

 ---

 ### Thank You.